PaddlePaddle/PaddleX/docs/practical_tutorials/ts_forecast_en.md

 Note: Due to the tight correlation between time series data and scenarios, the official online experience models for time series tasks are tailored to specific scenarios and are not universal.
 Therefore, the online experience does not support using arbitrary files to test the official model solutions.
 However, after training your own model with scenario-specific data, you can select your trained model solution and use corresponding scenario data for online experience.

 ## 3. Choose a Model
-PaddleX provides five end-to-end time series forecasting models:
+PaddleX provides five end-to-end time series forecasting models.
+For details, refer to the [Model List](../support_list/models_list_en.md).
+The benchmarks of these models are as follows:

 | Model Name | MSE | MAE | Model Size (M) | Description |
 |-|-|-|-|-|